NinePiece2/HomeCloudServer/README.md

 Other than the aformemtioned 12 drive HDD array there is a 2 250GB SSD mirror for boot and a 3 250GB ssd RaidZ1 for Virtual Machine ZVol storage and for docker storage.
 There is also a single Kioxia CD6-R 3.84TB drive without any redundency which is used by a [LanCache](#dns-lancache-and-pihole) VM for the cache storage.

-This server runs TrueNAS Scale ElectricEel.
+This server runs TrueNAS Scale ElectricEel (TrueNAS-24.10.2.2).

 Connectivity wise this server has an Nvidia P2000 for plex media encoding, an LSI 9207-8I along with the 8 onboard SATA to connect 16 drives as well as an LSI 9200-8e connected to a 45 Bay Supermicro JBOD I got off Ebay.
 There is also a Mellanox ConnectX-3 CX354A Dual 40GbE QSFP+ network card.